hotwired/hotwire-native-ios/README.md

 **Build high-fidelity hybrid apps with native navigation and a single shared web view.** Hotwire Native for iOS provides the tooling to wrap your [Turbo 7](https://github.com/hotwired/turbo)-enabled web app in a native iOS shell.
 It manages a single WKWebView instance across multiple view controllers, giving you native navigation UI with all the client-side performance benefits of Turbo.

-> [!CAUTION]
-> This repo currently points to an unreleased Turbo branch, [turbo-navigator](https://github.com/hotwired/turbo-ios/pull/158).
-> When the PR is merged this repo will point back to the official release.

 ## Features

 - **Deliver fast, efficient hybrid apps.** Avoid reloading JavaScript and CSS.
 Save memory by sharing one WKWebView.